colby/colbyolson.com/pages/about.md

 This website uses [Let's Encrypt](/using-letsencrypt) for SSL certification.
 Those people are doing awesome work.

+Disclaimer: I occasionally insert an affiliate code into links for Amazon products.
+If you click on any of the affiliate links and make a purchase within a certain time frame, I earn a small commission.
+Thank you for your support.

 ## Contact Information
 I welcome you send me your comments, questions, or opinions regarding this website.